 When selling a business, one of the first questions that comes up is: “What is my business worth?”
 There are two ways to answer this question: the short way and the long way.

 The short, simple, straightforward answer is: a business is worth what the market is willing to pay.
 Allow us to explain how that works:

 How often have you heard someone say, “nobody is worth that much money!”
 You hear it when people are referring to professional athletes, hedge fund managers, actors, and other individuals who make annual salaries that are incomprehensible to most of us.
-While this is a natural reaction, I would suggest that they are easily worth that much, and in some cases, more.
-In many professional sports leagues for example, there is a cap which limits how much teams can spend on salaries (without incurring a crippling tax).
-While a cap is conducive to maintaining the integrity of the game and putting a premium on strategy, it is not a free market.
-If it were, the team owner willing to spend the most money wouldn’t have any tax restraints and would therefore be able to pay an unlimited amount of money for any given player.
-Simply put, when someone says “nobody is worth that much money!”, I would argue that they are wrong.
-Some teams, some investors, some fans, etc., are more than willing to pay the going price - and that, by definition, is the market value.
-The same goes for the world of business acquisitions in that a business is worth exactly what someone is willing to pay for it.
+While this is a natural reaction, the market suggests that they are worth that much (and in some cases, more).
+In professional sports for example, there is actually a cap which limits how much teams can spend on salaries (without incurring a crippling tax).
+While a cap is conducive to maintaining the integrity of the game and putting a premium on strategy, it doesn't truly reflect a free market.
+If it were truly a free market, the team owner willing to spend the most money wouldn’t have any tax restraints to worry about and would therefore be able to pay the appropriate price for any given player.
+Luckily for the world of acquisitions, there is no cap- and that, by definition, is the market value.
+Simply put, a business buyer on the market is more than willing to pay the going price.

-Although the above is true, most people do not find this answer to be necessarily helpful or fulfilling in terms of determining a baseline price estimate.
-For that reason there is a longer, more involved, answer to the question “What is my business worth?”
+Although the above is true, this answer is not necessarily helpful or fulfilling in terms of determining a baseline price estimate.
+For that reason there is a longer, more involved, answer to the question: “What is my business worth?”

 Related: Check out Tresle's Business Valuation Calculator tool